 Meet the team

-‘I have worked with Signpost for almost ten years and have seen many changes in that time.
-I enjoy working here because there has always been a small, committed team who work hard to make a big difference.
-Over the years we have helped many thousands of people in many different areas of the world’.
-In that time, Jamie has also married Chrisie whom he met while working at Signpost, and together they have a young son, Callan, who more than keeps them busy chasing him around the cottage they rebuilt a few years ago.'
+‘I have worked with Signpost for over ten years and have seen many changes in that time.
+I enjoy working here as there has always been a small, committed team who work hard to make a big difference.
+Over the years we have helped many thousands of people in many different areas of the world.'
+In that time Jamie has married Chrisie whom he met while working at Signpost, and together they have 3 young children, Callan, Ella and Joel.

 Rose Russell – Administrator

 ‘I first came across Signpost International via my church when I met some staff who were holding a community event and some years later I started working with them.
 It’s a lovely place to work, alongside such caring people, and being involved in helping to transform so many lives amongst those we work with.
-I am a Mum of two wonderful daughters and currently have a very busy household, including a slightly crazy kitten.’
+I am a mum of two wonderful daughters and am trying to get used to having a husband who has just retired.'

 ‘I first saw real poverty in Africa thirty years ago and the impact has stayed with me ever since.
 Signpost’s strong commitment to alleviating poverty at home and abroad made it easy to say yes when I was asked to be a Trustee’.
 David has lived and worked overseas for more than forty years as an academic, diplomat and businessman.'

 ‘I first met Signpost as its former building was in my parish.
 The church I served in Dundee is in one of the poorest parts of the city and I love that Signpost takes poverty seriously, both at home and abroad’.
 Tony spent the first 20 years of his career as a navigator in the Royal Air Force flying Vulcans and Tornados.'

 Rebecca has a background in finance and marketing, working for an investment management company based in Edinburgh.
 Her interest lies in sustainable investment and supporting people and communities to develop their skills.
 She joined as a trustee in December 2018.